You Can’t Print Without PaperCut

 There are many printers for public use on campus, most of which are located in Jesup Hall, Sawyer Library, and Schow Library.
 However, these can get overwhelmed during busy times.
 We encourage you to locate and use less heavily trafficked printers, or to print at less busy times.

 For a full list of printers, visit print.williams.edu

-Color printers can be found at the Jesup main desk, and the CET main desk (Sawyer Library, 2nd floor).
+Color printers can be found at the Jesup Main Desk (Lobby, 1st floor), and the CET Main Desk (Sawyer Library, 2nd floor).